How to Coordinate White Appliances with Cabinets and Countertops

 A white-on-white palette is low contrast which means that your appliances will blend in, rather than stick out.
 And while a white-on-white palette is easy on the eyes, it can also look stark and unfriendly, so you’ll want to keep these tips in mind…

-White cabinets, white appliances and white countertops can be pretty boring if you don’t add some visual firepower.
-The striking, full height backsplash is the captivating feature in this kitchen and you hardly even NOTICE the white appliances!
+If you’re not into darker countertops, white cabinets, white appliances and white countertops can be pretty boring if you don’t add some visual firepower.
+Use a striking backsplash to add some contrast and personality to the space.

-Option 2 Light Coloured Painted Cabinets with White Appliances
+Option 2 White Appliances with Light Coloured Painted Cabinets

 The hardest part of decorating is the deciding – especially when you have 1000’s of choices!
 The best way to select what works for you is to decide which ‘look’ you like the best – high contrast or low contrast – this will at least help you narrow down the range you want to be in.